 - 1 TB aloe vera gel (where to buy)- I believe you can also use pure aloe juice.

 - ½-1 TB glycerin (where to buy)-this amount depends on your hair.
 I recommend starting with ½ TB and working your way up to a higher amount.
 Almost 1 TB is perfect for Londyn, some people may need more or less.

-- 5 TB water (distilled or boiled water for long-term use)
+- 5 TB distilled water

 - 10 drops essential oil: lavender, orange, or rosemary* are my favorite.